 Remember when a salad meant iceberg lettuce?
 Now you can get organic spring green salads in vending machines!
 And, due to increased supply and acreage of U.S. organic growing, the prices are coming down.
 The door is now open to everyone!

-Clean Food is Purely Profitable:
+Clean Food is Purely Profitable

-“But why, Chef?
-Why go through the trouble?
-Isn’t it more expensive to buy the organic chicken, the organic vegetables, or grass-fed, anti-biotic and hormone-free beef?”
-Sometimes.
-But remember: restaurants profit on the sale, not the purchase.
-Increased portion cost can be more than made up by a slight increase in menu price as the market is willing to make up the difference.
-The end result is increased profit dollars in your pocket for selling essentially the same dish.
+Many restaurateurs question why they should go through all the trouble that comes with purchasing local and organic products.
+It may be more expensive at times to buy organic chicken, organic vegetables, or grass-fed, antibiotic- and hormone-free beef.
+But remember – restaurants profit on the sale, not the purchase.
+Increased portion cost can be more than made up by a slight increase in menu price, as the market is willing to make up the difference.
+The result is increased profit dollars in your pocket for selling essentially the same dish.
 A pan-roasted chicken breast with some potatoes and vegetables would normally command 10-13 dollars, but a free-range, organic, pan-roasted chicken breast with organic, roasted vegetables can net 14-18 dollars.

-Introducing organic, local and sustainable menu items can mean better profits, but there’s an even stronger upside.
-Who doesn’t want more thoughtfully produced food that was raised in ecologically-conscientious ways?
-It’s not just a trend, but a shift in the way our business thinks about doing business.
-Customers are demanding these types of items and we need to keep them happy or they will go somewhere else to find them.
+Introducing organic, local, and sustainable menu items can mean better profits, but there’s an even stronger upside.
+Who doesn’t want more thoughtfully produced food that was raised in ecologically conscientious ways?
+It’s not just a trend, but also a shift in the way our industry thinks about doing business.
+Customers are demanding these types of items, and we need to keep them happy, or they will go somewhere else to find them.
 We strongly encourage you to try some organic/local items and if you have questions, don’t hesitate to engage your Maines Culinary Team.
 We are here to help you navigate the organic waters – and to help you become more profitable in doing so.